 Non-Clogging Low Flow Orifice.
 A low flow orifice must be provided that is adequately protected from clogging by either an acceptable external trash rack or by internal orifice protection that may allow for smaller diameters.
 Orifices less than 3 inches in diameter may require extra attention during design, to minimize the potential for clogging.
-There are many design options including, but not limited to:

-- A submerged reverse-slope pipe that extends downward from the riser to an inflow point 1 foot below the normal pool elevation. - Alternative methods may employ a broad crested rectangular or V-notch (or proportional) weir, protected by a half-round CMP that extends at least 12 inches below the normal pool elevation. - Designers may develop
+- One option is a submerged reverse-slope pipe that extends downward from the riser to an inflow point 1 foot below the normal pool elevation. - Alternative methods must employ a broad crested rectangular V-notch (or proportional) weir, protected by a half-round CMP that extends at least 12 inches below the normal pool elevation.

 Emergency Spillway.
-Wet ponds must be constructed with overflow capacity to pass the 100year design storm event through either the Primary Spillway (with two feet of freeboard to the settled top of embankment) or a vegetated or armored Emergency Spillway (with at least one foot of freeboard to the settled top of embankment).
+Wet Ponds must be constructed with overflow capacity to pass the 100-year design storm event through either the Primary Spillway or a vegetated or armored Emergency Spillway.
 Refer to Appendix C: Emergency Spillways of the Introduction to the New Virginia Stormwater Design Specifications, as posted on the Virginia Stormwater BMP Clearinghouse web site (the URL is on the previous page).

 Pond Drain.
-Wet ponds should be equipped with a drain pipe that can completely or partially drain the permanent pool.
-In cases where a low level drain is not feasible (such as in an excavated pond, or a pond in the coastal plain where a low level outlet is available), a pump wet well should be provided to accommodate a temporary pump intake when needed to drain the pond.
+Except for flat areas of the coastal plain, each wet pond should have a drain pipe that can completely or partially drain the permanent pool.
+In cases where a low level drain is not feasible (such as in an excavated pond), a pump wet well should be provided to accommodate a temporary pump intake when needed to drain the pond.